 Some people no doubt think attractions are the most important or only thing that matters.
 There’s several reasons we disagree, but we’ll quickly address two.

-First of all, attractions are comparatively “easy.”
+First of all, most attractions are comparatively “easy.”
 The technology behind most attractions is available on the open market from third-party contractors.
-Anyone with enough money can pay to fill a patch of land with quality attractions.
+Anyone with enough money can pay to fill a patch of land with attractions.

 To be clear, some attractions transcend this.
 Star Wars: Rise of the the Resistance is a narrative experience unlike any other.
 Avatar Flight of Passage has an emotional resonance that is incredibly hard to duplicate, even if you had all of the technology in hand.
 But it’s silly to fault Hollywood Studios too much for not just having a bunch of copies of the Magic Kingdom rides, given that Magic Kingdom is just a bus ride away.